-It’s widely recognized that the first drive-in theater was Hollingshead’s drive-in opened in New Jersey on June 6, 1933.
+It’s widely recognized that the first drive-in theater was Hollingshead’s drive-in, which opened in New Jersey on June 6, 1933.
 It offered to view for up to 400 vehicles and a 40 by 50-foot screen.
 The owner advertised his drive-in theater with the slogan, “The whole family is welcome, regardless of how noisy the children are.”
-The facility only operated three years, but during that time the concept caught on in other states.
+The facility only operated for three years, but the concept caught on in other states during that time.

 Drive-In Theaters in Michigan’s Upper Thumb

 The drive-in’s peak popularity came in the late 1950s and early 1960s, particularly in rural areas, with some 4,000 drive-ins spread across the United States.
 During its height in popularity, Michigan had about 130 drive-ins.
-Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 Drive-In near Bad Axe.
+Huron County has two drive-ins, the Blue Sky between Caseville and Pinnebog and the M-53 Drive-In near Bad Axe.

 Intermission – 10 Minutes Between Movies